nyeogmi/moogle/README.md

 In `moogle`, all of these operations are gated by `RefCell` for safety and given predictable behavior.
 In particular:

 - If an iterator has lexicographically passed an element, then it can't observe changes to that element.
 Otherwise, it can.
-- The only internal data structure you're allowed to hold a pointer to is a `FwdSet`/`BwdSet`, and it sees all changes made to the underlying store as soon as they happen.
+- The only interior data structure you're allowed to hold a pointer to is a `FwdSet`/`BwdSet`, and it sees all changes made to the underlying store as soon as they happen.

 This behavior is basically the same as the behavior of Redis `ZSCAN`.
 If this behavior spooks you out, you can use `RawSetToSet` etc instead of `SetToSet` etc, which will make it impossible for it to affect you, and which will probably offer you a performance boost too.